Getting Started with myON (Administrators and Faculty)

 If you open myON from the Renaissance software home page

-Your students, Faculty, and rosters are brought into myON from your Renaissance software overnight once you have access to myON.
+Your students, Faculty, and rosters are brought into myON from your Renaissance software overnight.
 New students and Faculty can use myON before the information is brought into myON.

 How Students Start Using myON